Uninett/nav-argus-glue/README.md

 You can now test whether `navargus` is able to read this configuration and actually talk to the API using the command `navargus --test-api`.

+See the `navargus.example.yml` file for more configuration examples.